aboyce/mongodb/AggregationFramework.md

 Will not output to the collection if the pipeline errors.

+### Merge Stage

+This builds on the `$out` stage by adding more flexibility, you can use it to merge output into a collection, that collection can be in a different database, and it can also be sharded.

+You can specify the fields on which to match the documents using the `on` argument.
+If not specified, it will use the `_id` field as the merging field when unsharded, if it is sharded, it will use a combination of the `_id` and the shard key.
+If you specify your own merging key, there must be a unique index on it.

+As part of the merge process there are two fields, `whenNotMatched` and `whenMatched` to specify how the merge should take place.
+These are optional.
+By default, no match will result in an insert, a match will result in a merge (adding top level fields, preserving existing).

+The options for `whenNotMatched` are:

+- `insert` - insert into the collection
+- `discard` - discard it (it may not be something that is wanted)
+- `fail` - fail the stage (you may be expecting a document to previous exist and a merge to take place)

+The options for `whenMatched` are:

+- `merge` - merge with the existing document
+- `replace` - replace the full document with the incoming document
+- `keepExisting` - if it is already there keep the existing document
+- `fail` - fail the stage (you may be expecting a document to not have existed)
+- You can also provide a custom pipeline to create the new document to be written to the collection.
+This is limited to stages that do single document transformations, they are applied to the existing document in the target collection.
+Any `$` variables refer to the existing document, but you can use `$$new.value` to refer to values in the incoming document.
+For example, `{ $set: { total: { $sum: [ "$total", "$$new.total" ] } } }` will add the existing total with the new total and set that to the merged document.
+You can use `$replaceWith` and `$mergeObjects` to manually create merging logic with custom overrides.

 ### Graph Lookup Stage

 Some more complex data structures can be graph or tree hierarchies, an example could be an organisational chart, and these require specific lookups.